 Most people know that making good wine is a long and complicated process.
 What most people don't know is that creating balsamic vinegar can be just as challenging.

 And again, while most people know France is the birthplace of wine, most people don't know that northern Italy is the Mecca for creating the vinegar known to cure ailments in medieval times.

 |Balsamic vinegar "spices" up your meals when you're in Italy!|

-Today, the regions of Reggio-Emilia and especially Modena reign over all others in creating the finest balsamic vinegar.
+Today, the cities of Reggio-Emilia and especially Modena reign over all others in creating the finest balsamic vinegar.

 The juice of the white Trebbiano grape is primarily used and in its unfermented form is known as the "must."
 After harvesting, the grape is crushed and the liquid sits until the first signs of fermentation.
 It is then filtered and boiled in copper pots over an open flame until it is reduced.

 At this point the "mother" is often added.
 This is a stringy, slimy substance that forms on the surface of the vinegar, composed of various yeast and bacteria that cause fermentation in grape-based beverages.
 The "mother' turns the juice into acetic acid (vinegar).

 The family's attic was an ideal aging location for traditional balsamic vinegar because of the extreme fluctuations in temperatures.
 Unlike many other products that require consistency of climate, the aging process of balsamic vinegar benefits from the inconsistency of the intense heat of summer then the cold of a winter night.

 Balsamic vinegar should be aged for at least 12 years.
 The master vinegar-maker tastes the brew regularly as it is moved to smaller casks of different types of wood, taking only very small samples so as not to waste any of the precious syrupy liquid.